axarce/CEE4530/draft2 acid rain.md

 The results are shown in Figure 1.
  ![graph](C:\Users\Anthony\github\CEE4530_axa2\images\exp1.jpg)

 ## Q2 Experiment 1.
-Calculate alpha1, 2, and 3 based on the pH measures at each time point
+Calculate alpha 0, 1, and 2 based on the pH measures at each time point
 ```Python

 Kw = 10**(-14) * (u.mole/u.L)**2